A Disclosure Statement for The Center for Health & Pharmaceutical Law

 - University of St. Thomas - $15,000

-For information on additional corporate, foundation, and government grants received by Seton Hall Law School, please visit our Corporate & Foundations Relations page.
+For information on additional corporate, foundation, and government grants received by Seton Hall Law School, please see our Recent Grants & Contributions.